valhalla/valhalla-docs/add-routing-to-a-map.md

 ## Change the route line color

-The symbols for the basemap are set in the scene file, but the route line may be hard distinguish from the roads in your map.
+The symbols for the basemap are set in the scene file, but the route line may be hard to distinguish from the roads in your map.
 You can use `L.routing.control` to update the color of the route line.

 1. After the closing line of the `waypoints:` block and immediately before the `router:` block, insert the following source code: